eddyhkchiu/mahalanobis_3d_multi_object_tracking/README.md

 We can see that our method is able to better track the object making a sharp turn.

+## Acknowledgement
+- We implemented our method on top of [AB3DMOT](https://github.com/xinshuoweng/AB3DMOT)[2]'s open-source code.

+- Toyota Research Institute ("TRI") provided funds to assist the authors with their research but this article solely reflects the opinions and conclusions of its authors and not TRI or any other Toyota entity.

 ## References
-- \[1\] *"nuScenes: A multimodal dataset for autonomous driving"*, H. Caesar, V. Bankiti, A. H. Lang, S. Vora, V. E. Liong, Q. Xu, A. Krishnan, Y. Pan, G. Baldan and O. Beijbom, In arXiv 2019.
+- \[1\] *"nuScenes: A multimodal dataset for autonomous driving"*, Holger Caesar, Varun Bankiti, Alex H. Lang, Sourabh Vora, Venice Erin Liong, Qiang Xu, Anush Krishnan, Yu Pan, Giancarlo Baldan, and Oscar Beijbom, arXiv:1903.11027, 2019.
-- \[2\] *"A Baseline for 3D Multi-Object Tracking"*, X. Weng and K. Kitani, In arXiv 2019.
+- \[2\] *"A Baseline for 3D Multi-Object Tracking"*, Xinshuo Weng and Kris Kitani, arXiv:1907.03961, 2019.